 As most investors know, financial markets are not a sure bet.
 This is even more so for the cryptocurrency markets, including BTC.

-Even though it is the strongest crypto out there, its market price is consistently fluctuating.
+Even though it is the strongest crypto, its market price consistently fluctuates.
 The vicissitudes of the marketplace have caused some truly astounding changes in the price of the currency over its brief history.

-The most well-known example of this was during the bitcoin crash at the beginning of 2018, where it plummeted more than 65% of its original price.
-This precipitated a crash for the entire crypto marketplace that, in its scale, exceeded the dot-com crash that occurred during 2002.
+The most well-known example of this was during the bitcoin crash at the beginning of 2018, when it plummeted more than 65% from its original price.
+This precipitated a crash for the entire crypto marketplace that, in its scale, exceeded the dot-com crash that occurred in 2002.
 The sheer scale of the crash is difficult to quantify.

-Luckily, the crypto markets have stabilized since that initial panic sell-off.
+Luckily, the crypto markets have stabilised since that initial panic sell-off.
 But the BTC price is consistently moving up and down.
 For this very reason, there are no guarantees on return on investment.
-Keeping vigilant with regards to changes in the market are highly important.
+Keeping vigilant concerning changes in the market is highly important.
 Furthermore, if you’re concerned, smaller investments may be wise until you’ve gotten a handle on things.
 This should help in the long term.

 3. Regulatory Issues

-As things stand, unless a cryptocurrency is listed as a security token, there’s very minimal regulation in the marketplace.
-This lack of regulation is a direct result of the unclear positions on cryptocurrencies in many jurisdictions, as well as the difficulty in regulating an inherently deregulated network.
+Unless a cryptocurrency is listed as a security token, the marketplace has minimal regulation.
+This lack of regulation directly results from the unclear positions on cryptocurrencies in many jurisdictions and the difficulty in regulating an inherently deregulated network.

-Furthermore, cryptocurrencies can be taxed, although this depends entirely on jurisdiction and the regulatory laws therein.
-To complicate matters, the price of BTC at the time of acquisition and when it’s sold off need to be kept in mind as these are pertinent for when you file your tax returns.
+Furthermore, cryptocurrencies can be taxed, although this depends entirely on jurisdiction and regulatory laws.
+To complicate matters, the price of BTC at the time of acquisition and when it’s sold should be noted since these are pertinent for filing your tax returns.